JohnForster/CV/README.md

 - My dissertation centered around the non-photochemical laser-induced nucleation (NPLIN) of sugars.
 I chose this because a) it sounds impressive, and b) working with lasers sounded one hell of a lot cooler than it ended up being.

 #### School
-A* grade at A Level in Maths, Chemistry and Drama.
+A Levels in Maths, Chemistry and Drama, all at A* Grade.

-11 A* GCSEs.
+11 GCSEs at A* Grade.

 ## Experience